jeffjennings/codeq/README.md

 # codeq
- A collection of my solutions to simple, disparate coding problems from a mix of sources including [leetcode.com](https://leetcode.com/)
+ A collection of my solutions to simple, disparate coding questions from a mix of sources including [leetcode.com](https://leetcode.com/).
+I try to implement each solution in both Python and C++.